Camp Tom Wooten

 Phil Pegues: relates "I did the Pack and Paddle one year.
 We 'buried' an old trunk up on a cliff side cave.
 A clay pot, sealed with old wax, was buried in the sand of one campsite.
 It is accidentally uncovered during some 'scuffle' play.
 Inside was a map of the area with the cave marked with an X. When the scouts went into the cave and found the trunk, there was candy inside.
 For the Trail scouts, the National Guard dropped parachutes with candy while they were hiking in the open.
 Do not believe these were used as standard events after my session.
 Do not know what happened to the trunk."

 We want to thank Joe Lee for finding these photos of the Lone Star Trail.
 He is the younger brother of Leo Lee.
-And, we want to thank Le Starr for the photos of the Lone Starr Trail Marker being installed.
+And, we want to thank Te Starr for the photos of the Lone Star Trail marker being installed, and to Steve Mulanax for the photo of the aluminum marker and the above

 | Home | Aquatics | Program | Facilities | Other Photos | Other Photos Yet | Patches | Staff | Promotion |